-To insert the battery, proceed as follows:
+To insert the battery pack, proceed as follows:

-- 1 Move the lock lever (1) on the bottom of the computer to the Unlock position. - Align the grooves (2) and tabs on the battery (3) with the tabs and notches on the back of the computer, and then slide the battery towards the computer until it clicks into place. - 3 Slide the lock lever into the Lock position to secure the battery on the computer. - When the computer is directly connected to AC power and has a battery pack inserted in the battery bay, it uses power from the AC outlet.
+1 Open the cover of the battery bay.

+- 2 Insert the battery pack with the label facing up into the battery bay of the computer. - 3 Close the cover of the battery bay until it clicks. - Mhen the computer is directly connected to AC power and has a battery pack inserted in the battery bay, it uses power from the AC outlet.